wayaz107/wayaz107.github.io/_posts/2020-10-20-my_sinatra_portfolio_project.markdown

 I used Tux which is an interactive console to make sure my models were working.

 Step 5: I created files inside travel and user views folders.
 In the travel views folder, i created four erb files: index, new, show, edit.
 I created 3 erb files inside users folder: login, signup, and show erb files.
-Inside the travel index erb, i iterated over a Travel.all array to view all the vacations inside that array.
+Inside the travel index erb, I iterated over a Travel.all array to view all the vacations inside that array.
 In the travel new erb file, there is a form that is displayed to the user to create a new vacation.
 The travel show erb displays one vacation based on ID in the url.
 The edit erb has a form used to update an existing vacation.

 In the users folder, the login erb has a login form, the signup erb has a signup form and a show erb displays an individual users information.

-Step 6: While I was creating the erb files, I was also working on created my routes in the controller.
+Step 6: While I was creating the erb files, I was also working on creating my routes in the controller.
 I created three controllers, Application Controller which inherited from Sinatra Base and the other two controllers Travel Controller and User controller inherited from Application Controller.
 In config.ru I mounted those controllers.

 Step 7: I created helpers method to make sure that certain routes can only be viewed when the user is logged in.
 I also added flash messages to my application.